OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       have no problem with it, but oldest versions of DOS`s himem can hang.

     * "dmgr pm" command allow to create and delete both primary and logical partitions.
-This functionality is in ALPHA stage!
 The same options available from Disk Management dialog in SysView app.

       Partitions will be created in OS/2 LVM geometry if it present on this disk.